 – reviews around the possibility of applying DSA approaches to enable better and more cost-effective provision of services.

+- reviews around the possibility of using high throughput satellites (HTS) for provision of cost-effective broadband services in remote and inaccessible areas.

-11 Online spectrum licensing
+11 Innovative ways of spectrum licensing

 As part of smart government, public services are increasingly being offered over mobile and online platforms.
 The process of spectrum licensing can also be automated, and the process of receiving requests for spectrum use and licensing can be made available online and on smart devices.
+Innovative ways for spectrum licensing such as light-licensing, Authorized Shared Access/Licensed Shared Access could be potential to improve the efficiency of spectrum utilization.
 Training and case studies can be offered to the developing countries in order for them to benefit from the experience of countries that have deployed such systems.

+12. Assistance with interference caused by devices in derogation of national spectrum allocations

+Radiocommunication devices are required to operate in accordance with the Radio Regulations, national regulations and the table of frequency allocations to avoid harmful interference.
+As spectrum allocations can vary among countries, radiocommunication devices manufactured to operate in one country can cause harmful interference if used in another country in specific bands allocated to different services.In this regard, the popularity, lack of user technical knowledge and potential growth of SRD, M2M, IoT and small size radiocommunication devices will pose an increasing challenge for national spectrum regulators.
+ITU-R and ITU-D should develop case studies, scenarios and strategies to assist developing countries to minimize the potential of harmful interference between devices.

+13. Assistance in resolving seasonal interference caused by anomalous propagation of radio frequencies

+Coastal areas of the nations, Island nations, especially small island nations experience seasonal cross border interference to their mobile networks due to anomalous propagation of radio frequency waves.
+This interference becomes very critical if both the countries are using different frequency planning in the same frequency band.
+This issue continues to pose challenges to national spectrum management authorities.
+ITU-D may consider to develop case studies, scenarios and resolution mechanisms in collaboration with ITU-R to deal with this issue.

 Reasons: Spectrum management is an important subject.
 WTDCs has a resolution on this matter – the Resolution 9.
 Spectrum management is mainly under the mandate of ITU-R and the continuation of ITU-D effort will benefit developing countries.

 The development of telecommunication applications and technologies create new challenges that requires regulators to deal with interference issues, finding frequency bands, accessing to spectrum resource.
 The continuation of close collaboration between ITU-R and ITU-D to provide the technical assistance in existing and emerging needs of spectrum management.
 The proposal includes some texts to express the needs of developing countries on spectrum management.